Unit Testing

-For the purposes of this guide, “unit tests” are the tests that use only the source code of the application and nothing else.
-If you are interested in running tests with external services (such as databases) then see the page about integration tests.
+For the purposes of this article, “unit tests” are the tests that use only the source code of the application and nothing else.
+If you are interested in running tests with external services (such as databases), then see integration tests.

-Different companies have different types of unit tests and in several cases the type of programming language also affects when/what tests are run.
-Codefresh supports all test frameworks (including mocking frameworks) for all popular programming languages.
+Different companies have different types of unit tests, and in several cases, the type of programming language also affects when/what tests are run.
+Codefresh supports all testing frameworks (including mocking frameworks) for all popular programming languages.

-In this page we will see 4 ways of running unit tests in Codefresh:
+Here we will see four ways of running unit tests in Codefresh:

-- Running unit tests in a dockerfile (recommended only for smoke tests)
+1. Running unit tests in a Dockerfile (recommended only for smoke tests)

-For an example application of the second and third ways see the unit test example page
+For an example application for 2 and 3, see unit test examples.

 Dockerfile